Our Music and Arts Partner Fiona Pritchard promotes and supports music and arts activities in all our homes.

 Q: What is the first thing you do when you wake up in the morning?

-A: Reset my alarm ??
+A: Turn all my alarms off. ??

 Q: What is your earliest memory?